 The City of Novi owns and manages twenty-nine parks and recreation facilities for residents and guests of Novi to use.
 Below is the list of these parks and facilities as well as descriptions detailing each.
 Map 2 on page 40 displays each of the parks and recreation facilities within the City.
-A full table of the parks and recreation facilities can be found on page 41 in Table 7.
+A full table of the parks and recreation facilities within the City and their amenities can be found on page 41 in Table 7.